oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

 ## Introduction

 In this Lab we will deploy the GitLab CI/CD pipeline.
-The pipeline will use the application source code and build a docker image, and push the image in the Oracle Container Registry.
+The pipeline will use the application source code to build a docker image and push the image in the Oracle Container Registry.
 Then a Kubernetes deployment will be created based on the container image.
-The application deployment will be exposed using the Ingress, and should be visible through the web browser.
+The application deployment will be exposed using the Ingress and should be visible through the web browser.

 Estimated Time: 45 minutes